sigurdschneider/lvc/README.md

 	configure.sh

 to generate a Makefile (use `configure.sh --vanilla` if you don't have ruby installed).
+As a failsafe, we also provide a Makefile.coq in this distibuition.
 Then build LVC using

 	make
 	make extraction